http://whc.unesco.org/en/about/

 What makes the concept of World Heritage exceptional is its universal application.
 World Heritage sites belong to all the peoples of the world, irrespective of the territory on which they are located.

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) seeks to encourage the identification, protection and preservation of cultural and natural heritage around the world considered to be of outstanding value to humanity.
-This is embodied in an international treaty called the
+This is embodied in an international treaty called the Convention concerning the Protection of the World Cultural and Natural Heritage, adopted by UNESCO in 1972.

 UNESCO's World Heritage mission is to: